 Jardin des Tuileries

 Directly opposite the pyramid stands what looks like a miniature Arc de Triomphe.
 It’s actually the Arc de Triomphe du Carrousel, and beyond it is the amazing Tuileries Garden.
-Originally created by Catherine de’ Medici in the 16th century for the Tuileries Palace (no longer there), it’s now a public park that stretches from the Louvre to Place de la Concorde.
+Originally created by Catherine de’ Medici in the 16th century for the Tuileries Palace (no longer there), it’s now one of the most beautiful public park in Paris, stretching from the Louvre to Place de la Concorde.

 Take a stroll through the large park and pull up one of the green chairs around the Grand Bassin Rond or the Bassin Octagonal and take a break.
 You’ve earned it.
 The Tuileries is a beautiful park that’s perfect for people-watching and soaking up the Paris atmosphere.
 It’s one of the most wonderfully relaxing things to do in Paris.